 Bees in the Shuswap

 Wow, 2002 seems like such a long time ago!
-It was when my wife Larissa and I were both working at an intensive vegetable farm...
-50 acres run completely with Percheron horses.
-One afternoon on our way home, we were approached by the horse farmer, Mike, who asked us what seemed at the time a crazy question,
+Back then, my wife, Larissa, and I were both working at an intensive vegetable farm.
+A whole 50 acres of crops, run completely with Percheron horses!
+One afternoon, on our way home from said work, Larissa and I were approached by the horse farmer, Mike, who asked us what seemed at the time a crazy question,